 - Severe headache

-- Abrupt drop in blood pressure that may be characterized as life-threatening
+- An abrupt drop in blood pressure that may be characterized as life-threatening

 Once you experience side effects, the transfusion will be halted, and your current situation will be assessed before proceeding.
 Under conditions of massive transfusion or multiple transfusions, more severe pregnancy complications may arise.

 These complications include: